Moreholidays December Llama Day

 “A successful man is one who can lay a firm foundation with the bricks others have thrown at him.” – – David Brinkley

-When is Put on your own shoes day
+When is Put on your own shoes day.
+Wear Brown Shoes Day.
+December 6 holidays

-History and Origin of Put on our Own Shoes Day
+History and Origin of Put on Your Own Shoes Day

-We are totally clueless.
-We have absolutely no idea who created this day, or when it was first celebrated.
+We are totally clueless about the origin of this holiday.
+Despite our extensive research efforts, we have absolutely no idea who created this day, or when it was first celebrated.
 And what is even more baffling, is why it was created.

 As we researched this special day, we kept on asking Why, why why?……. why does this day exist?
 We found no answer.